janosgyerik/crontab-installer/README.md

 - Create `crontab.sh.crontab` as appropriate for the project, but don't add to version control

-- Copy `crontab.sh.crontab` to `crontab.sh.crontab.sample`,
-  remove sensitive or non-portable information, add to version control
+- Optionally add `crontab.sh.crontab.sample` to version control, without sensitive or deployment-specific information.

 - Mark `crontab.sh.crontab` and `crontab.sh.crontab.bak` ignored in version control,
-  as the crontab entries typically contain sensitive information or settings specific to the local environment.
+  as the crontab entries typically contain sensitive information or settings specific to deployment.
-  If your case is simpler, then you don't need the sample, you can use this script directly, of course.

-When installing your project in production, copy `crontab.sh.crontab.sample` to `crontab.sh.crontab`, and run `./crontab.sh` to install the crontab, `./crontab.sh --remove` to remove it.
+When installing your project in production, copy `crontab.sh.crontab.sample` to `crontab.sh.crontab` and modify as needed.
+Install the crontab by running `./crontab.sh`, uninstall by running `./crontab.sh --remove`.